landonr/fightcamp-take-home-challenge-ios/README.md

 ## Expectations

-Replicate the FightCamp package selection designs into a **shippable** native iOS App using Swift and UIKit or SwiftUI.
+Replicate the FightCamp package selection designs into a **shippable** native iOS App using Swift and SwiftUI.

 See the image below as a reference: